freenas/freenas-docs/userguide/tasks.rst

 When scheduling a script, test the script first to verify it is executable and achieves the desired results.

+.. note:: The default %brand% shell is :file:`zsh`, but init/shutdown scripts are run using :file:`sh`.

 Init/Shutdown tasks are shown in
 :menuselection:`Tasks --> Init/Shutdown Scripts`.
 Click |ui-options| for a task to :guilabel:`Edit` or :guilabel:`Delete`